-No one can be refused membership.
+No one can be refused membership of a medical scheme.

-Yes, there are fine medical providers in the government healthcare system, but overall the state of care is appalling and it is your health that is at risk!
+There are fine medical providers in the government healthcare system, but overall the state of care is appalling and it is your health that is at risk!

 Public healthcare is more affordable than private, but state hospitals are not always free!